 As much as I’m an opponent of “to do’s”, it appears I can finally commit to the one imperative how-to: Never push people with “when” unless it’s a matter of life and death.
 Only hearing this question might make them feel nervous (read, distracted from work and performing worse).
 It’s because of the ever-dragging legacy of the old-school insecurities, the clash of the need to give estimates and not being sure exactly of what is to be estimated, and the subsequent threat of being labelled as someone non-delivering to their expectations.

 One of the things that can help with such questions and managers, though, should you encounter them in your life, is the intelligent “get done” forecasting.
 As in this report.

 You can take these percentage probability forecasts, and show them to whoever needs an estimate of completion.
 If you’re curious, that’s one of the reports that we did in the recent 2.24 release.
 It can even work for service companies, if they have done the bulk of the enlightenment work about the fallacy of deadlines with their customers.

 It might be hard to comprehend but unless we all become the beacons of the new no-deadline culture, we’d remain stuck in the outdated manual labor thinking amidst the technological progress of the 21st century.
 Take a look at this link.
 It’s a well-known Q/A resource for project managers.
 All of the questions tagged “deadline”, they have nothing to do with technical failures.
-Rather, people are not sure how should they manage communications and resolve organizational issues.
-Software development is more about humans as ever, since it’s getting still harder to live with no ecosystem of understanding and cooperation to replace the split reality of deadlines.
+Rather, people are not sure how should they approach communications and resolve organizational issues.
+Software development is more about humans as ever, as it’s gets harder to live with no ecosystem of understanding and cooperation.
+It’s this ecosystem that is supposed to replace the split reality of deadlines.